-Priority will be given to organizations:
+Priority will be given to organizations who are:

-- leading efforts that include power-building with and for BIPOC communities
+- leading efforts that include power-building with and for BIPOC communities.

-- aligning with United Way’s mission of ending poverty, facilitated by equitable access to quality education, healthcare, jobs, housing, food, and community engagement
+- aligning with United Way’s mission of ending poverty, facilitated by equitable access to quality education, healthcare, jobs, housing, food, and community engagement.

 Not eligible for funding: